CptESmith/Multimedia-Internet-part-2/Mint 2.md

 </ul>
 <p>Is TOIP a full replacement of POTS?
 Not really.</p>
 <h1 id="multimedia-streaming">Multimedia streaming</h1>
-<p>It is the distribution of audio and video content.
-The content is consumed during its transfer.</p>
+<p>In classical file transfer the user downloads the content and then he uses it later on.
+In multimedia streaming the audio and video content  is consumed during its transfer.</p>
 <blockquote>
 <p>Two main flavors:</p>
 <ul>